-When you are ready to end the call, you have three options:
+When you are ready to end the call, you have two options:

-- Wait for the other party to hang up, which automatically disconnects the call. - Perform the Start/Stop Action gesture anywhere on the screen to hang up. - Locate and activate the "End Call" button, which is situated towards the bottom centre of the screen.
+- Wait for the other party to hang up, which automatically disconnects the call. - Perform the Start/Stop Action gesture anywhere on the screen to hang up.

 3.3 Using the Side Button on an incoming call